 - Theologically significant: there are many points of theology that, while being orthodox, are not necessarily significant enough to sing about in corporate worship (e.g. Shamgar in Judges 3:13 is probably too obscure).

-- Theologically appropriate to a meeting between God and His people: the form of the song should be referent and doxological, but not neither academic nor flippant.
+- Theologically appropriate to a meeting between God and His people: the form of the song should be reverent and doxological, neither academic nor flippant.
 It should be designed for corporate worship, not a lecture hall or a 5-year-old birthday party.

 - Suitable to a meeting between God and His corporate people: corporate worship is just that, corporate.
 This means that some religious subjects are more appropriate for corporate worship than others.
 For example, it is more appropriate to sing about the objective redemptive works of God than the subjective experience of faith.

 - Promotes congregational participation: since Sunday morning worship is fundamentally corporate, the song in question should encourage participation by being singable, that is, not excluding some members of the congregation from singing it because of key, tempo, rhythm, etc.

 - Situated properly liturgically: this is not necessarily a criteria for selecting songs, but for placing them.
 For example, it makes sense to have a song inviting the congregation to worship at the beginning and a song of thanksgiving near the taking of the offering.

 - Musical score appropriate to the lyrical score: the medium is the message; if a song addresses a very serious religious topic with a flippant tune the whole thrust of the song is thwarted.

 - Musical properties promote congregational participation: music is composed of rhythm, melody, harmony, timbre, and form.
 This should all work together to form a song suited for a congregation to sing together.
 For example, the melody might be too complex for the congregation to remember or the rhythm too syncopated for the congregation to sing together.

 In addition to these criteria, I would add a few of my own.